CV

 Professional Summary

-Results-driven digital archivist with 14 years of progressive experience designing and managing large-scale congressional and cultural heritage repositories.
-Proven track record supporting state and federal agencies in the acquisition, appraisal, and lifecycle management of records across all formats.
-Leads institution-wide records management programs, including retention scheduling and disposition reviews, ensuring legal compliance and public access.
-Smithsonian-trained fellow and Ph.D. candidate in Information Science, advancing research in adaptive, AI-assisted workflows.
-Skilled in policy development, born-digital acquisition, metadata standards (DACS, EAD, PREMIS, Dublin Core), and preservation platforms (Preservica, ArchivesSpace, AWS).
-A recognized mentor, collaborator, and educator, I’m committed to public service, inclusive access, and archival innovation.
+Results-oriented digital archivist specialist with 14 years of progressive responsibility designing and managing large-scale congressional and cultural-heritage repositories.
+Smithsonian-trained fellow and forthcoming Ph.D.
+(Information Science), whose research advances adaptive, AI-enabled archival workflows.
+Adept in policy creation, born-digital acquisition, metadata standards (DACS, EAD, PREMIS, Dublin Core), and preservation platforms (Preservica, ArchivesSpace, AWS).
+Recognized mentor and coalition-builder committed to non-partisan service and hands-on staff development.

 Core Competencies